datacats/datacats/docs/guide.rst

         cd catstown/
         datacats open

-Let's see what is inside our new environment directory. ``cd`` into the directory and take a look at the file structure.
+Let's see what is inside our new source directory. ``cd`` into the directory and take a look at the file structure.
 You should see something like this: ::

     catstown/